-This month, I interviewed Sonia Wijts, Art Director for the Center for Adaptive Learning in Concord, California.
+This interview is with Sonia Wijts, Art Director for the Center for Adaptive Learning in Concord, California.
 Sonia teaches expressive arts classes for adults with learning disabilities a great example of the many ways creative professionals can help give something back to their communities.

-Q: Please discuss some of the classes you're currently teaching.
+Q: Discuss some of the classes you're currently teaching.

 A: Fabric class is a lot of fun.
 Anything that can be done with any kind of fabric and paints, dyes, or coloring agents is a possibility.
 Clients have free reign in their creative expression, but this group is also about observing and learning techniques both from me and from each other.
 It's a lot about cooperation and interaction.
 Clients have impressed me with their courteous interactions.
 They are learning to share tools and supplies, express their needs, support each other, and help clean up, which is a major undertaking.
 We have created some very innovative fabric pieces that are on display at the center.